 - Book if the inquiry comes back as available and pay the corresponding deposit/bill.

 That’s all there is to it!

 With our booking coming in very close to our departure date, about 6 weeks out, we sent several inquiries in to apartments throughout the city.
 The website shows a calendar that each apartment owner can update to show availability, but this is not always 100% accurate as someone may book just before you send an inquiry in or the owner may not utilize the feature properly.
 While the wait for the inquiry turn around for that oh-so-perfect apartment is painful, we really like this feature as we know that our request is going to an actual human.
 The same human we would likely meet in the city to pick up our keys from, and the same human who would be benefiting from our payment – not a big box chain.
 In that respect, we were happy with a 24+ hour waiting period.
 When we got word back about a great studio apartment being available, we jumped at the chance and booked it right away.

 Our NYC Apartment

-That studio apartment we booked was a medium-sized unit located right in the heart of Greenwich Village (listing can be found here).
+That studio apartment we booked was a medium-sized unit located right in the heart of Greenwich Village.
 While we would have preferred booking a larger apartment, there is something about a great location that always has us caring less about the size of the room.
 To properly review this studio, we must comment on the four features of any Roomorama apartment that we consider to be important: the host, the apartment, the neighborhood, and finally the cost.
 Only in knowing these four things can you be sure if an apartment is right for you!